-Turn your inefficient page into a successful one
+Turn your inefficient page into a successful one – 6 tips

 You’re launching a landing page for your new product.
-You invested a lot of time, effort, and hard work, and yet…Zero or just a few visitors, or even worse – many visitors, but not even one single purchase or signing up to a promoted event.
+You invested a lot of time, effort, and hard work, and yet… zero or just a few visitors, or even worse – many visitors, but not even one single purchase or sign-up.
 What went wrong?
 How can you turn your inefficient page into a successful one?

 Why is my page not profitable?